-- NOx emissions from EUs 11 and 12 shall be controlled by installing low NOx burners in conjunction with using propane as fuel at all times the units are in operation; - NOx emissions from EUs 11 and 12 shall not exceed 0.030 lb/MMBtu averaged over a 3-hour period; and - Compliance with the preliminary emission rate limit will be demonstrated with records of maintenance following original equipment manufacturer recommendations for operation and maintenance and periodic measurements of O2 balance.
+- NOx emissions from EUs 11 and 12 shall be controlled by installing low NOx burners in conjunction with using propane as fuel at all times the units are in operation; - NOx emissions from EUs 11 and 12 shall not exceed 0.045 lb/MMBtu8 averaged over a 3-hour period; and - Compliance with the preliminary emission rate limit will be demonstrated with records of maintenance following original equipment manufacturer recommendations for operation and maintenance and periodic measurements of O2 balance.

-7.7.8.5.2 PM2.5 Controls for North Pole Power Plant
+7.7.8.5.2 PM{2.5} Controls for North Pole Power Plant

-From research, DEC identified the following technologies as technically feasible for reduction of PM2.5 emissions from the simple cycle gas turbines:
+From research, DEC identified the following technologies as technically feasible for reduction of PM{2.5} emissions from the simple cycle gas turbines:

-- Good Combustion Practices (Less than 40% Control)

-- Low Ash Fuel\ (0% Control)

-- Limited Operation\ (0% Control)
+Low Ash Fuel (0% Control) • Limited Operation (0% Control)

-GVEA proposed the following as BACT for PM2.5 emissions from the fuel oil-fired simple cycle gas turbines: PM2.5 emissions from EUs 1 and 2 shall be controlled by combusting only low ash fuel; PM2.5 emissions shall not exceed 0.012 lb/MMBtu over a 4-hour averaging period; and maintaining good combustion practices.
+GVEA proposed the following as BACT for PM{2.5} emissions from the fuel oil-fired simple cycle gas turbines: PM{2.5} emissions from EUs 1 and 2 shall be controlled by combusting only low ash fuel; PM{2.5} emissions shall not exceed 0.012 lb/MMBtu over a 4-hour averaging period; and maintaining good combustion practices.

-DEC finds that the BACT for PM2.5 emissions from the fuel oil-fired simple cycle gas turbines is as follows:
+DEC finds that the BACT for PM{2.5} emissions from the fuel oil-fired simple cycle gas turbines is as follows: